jamesiswanto/SQLicious/README.md

 - Data Querying & Analysis

 ---
-## 🚀 How to Run the Queries
-1. Import the dataset into your SQL database.
-2. Open your SQL client or command-line tool.
-3. Run the queries from the `queries/` folder to explore the dataset.

----
 ## 📊 Key Insights
 - The restaurant offers a diverse range of dishes across multiple categories.
 - Some dishes are significantly more popular than others.